+Figure 3-18 shows RMS current measured during a permanent fault that was caused by a tree limb falling across a three-phase primary.
 The subject recloser is a three-phase device that is configured to lock out after four trips, two on its fast curve, followed by two on its slow curve.
-In Figure 3-17, an overcurrent fault and trip occurred just before the 50-second mark.
-The recloser properly performed its first fast-curve trip and closed two seconds later.
+An overcurrent fault and trip occurred just before the 50-second mark in Figure 3-18.
+The recloser performed its first fast-curve trip, and then closed two seconds later.
 Fault current resumed a few cycles later.
-The recloser performed its second fast-curve trip and reclosed 30 seconds later, as it is programmed to do.
-Fault current resumed again within a few cycles and the recloser tripped a third time, this being its first slow-curve trip.
+The recloser performed its second fast-curve trip, and then reclosed 30 seconds later, as it is programmed to do.
+Fault current resumed a few cycles later, and the recloser tripped a third time, this time on its slow curve.

 To this point, the recloser operated in accordance with its configuration.
-However the recloser failed to reclose after the third trip.
-Apparently contacts on electronic cards in this type of recloser sometimes fail to make sound electrical connection, because of corrosion or improper seating.
-Failure to close in this case meant that the recloser was open but had not finished its sequence and had not locked out.
-A responding crew likely would assume that the recloser had locked out, when in reality it was in a state in which it could close and energize the feeder at any time.
-This is an obvious safety hazard for the crew if they are not diligent to manually lock the recloser open before beginning repairs.
+However, the recloser failed to reclose after the third trip.
+Apparently, contacts on electronic cards in this type of recloser sometimes fail to make sound electrical connection, because of corrosion or improper seating.
+Failure to close in this case meant that the recloser was open but had not finished its sequence, and had not locked out.
+A responding crew likely would assume that recloser was locked out; when in reality it was in a state in which it could close and energize the feeder at any time.
+This is an obvious safety hazard for the crew, if they are not diligent to manually lock the recloser open before beginning repairs.